 - On what grounds do you want to enter Germany?

 - Collect relevant documents for your application and have a copy ready – especially diplomas!
 In case they are not in English, please have them translated.

-- Either make an appointment at the next German consulate (visa section) or enter Germany on your 90 day visa waiver.
-When arranging the appointment at the consulate do make sure you mention that you want / need a national visa for residential purposes, otherwise you might have come in vain.
+- Either make an appointment at the next German consulate (visa section) or enter Germany on your 90-day visa waiver.
+When arranging the appointment at the consulate do make sure you mention that you want/need a national visa for residential purposes, otherwise, you might go in vain.

 - Register with basic suppliers like electricity, gas, telephone, internet, etc.

-- Register your address at the Meldestelle of your city,
+- Register your address at the Meldestelle (registration office) of your city,

 - Now you can open a private bank account,

 - Make an appointment at the immigration office (Ausländerbehörde) of your municipality.
 Depending on the grounds of your application, you might get the permit on the spot or you will receive a Fiktionsbescheinigung when your visa waiver period or entry visa is about to expire.

 This is about how it all works.
 Sounds simple?
 We admit; the process described so abstractly seems really easy.
 The problems lie in how persuading you are in showing that you meet the requirements.
 Case deciders in immigration tend to deny more applications than they grant.

 Good to know about registering your address ...